 Support for you during the application process

-Unless it has been specified otherwise a regulatory body (e.g. the NMC, DBS, etc) then there is nothing to stop you applying for jobs within healthcare, as long as you are up front and honest with any prospective employer or agency.
+Unless it has been specified otherwise by an official body/organisation (e.g. NMC, DBS, Home Office, etc) then there is nothing to stop you applying for jobs within healthcare.
+The important thing is that you are upfront and honest with any future employer about what happened.

-Try to avoid being negative about your previous employer.
-For example, if you believe that poor systems contributed to you making mistakes, outline the facts about the systems in place, without passing judgement, and state what you would do if you were in this situation again, to ensure patient safety.
+You should also try to avoid being negative about your previous employer or blaming others, even if you have good reason to do so.
+For example, if you believe poor systems contributed to you making mistakes, outline the facts about the systems in place without passing judgement, and state what you would do if you were in this situation again.
+This approach will demonstrate professionalism, insight and reflection.

 Although you may feel nervous about raising these issues, remember that most employers are seeking recruits who can demonstrate honesty, openness and integrity.
 Many employers are moving towards Values Based Recruitment and will be assessing candidates to check that they have these qualities.
 A recruitment panel will usually respect you for taking the difficult step of talking about your situation and showing how you are trying to move forward with your career.